mandiant/capa/capa/ida/plugin/README.md

 3. Select the `Program Analysis` tab
 4. Click the `Analyze` button

-When running capa explorer for the first time you are prompted to select a file directory containing capa rules.
-The plugin conveniently remembers your selection for future runs; you can change this selection and other default settings by clicking `Settings`.
-We recommend downloading and using the [standard collection of capa rules](https://github.com/mandiant/capa-rules) when getting started with the plugin.
+The first time you run capa explorer you will be asked to specify a local directory containing capa rules to use for analysis.
+We recommend downloading and extracting the [official capa rules](https://github.com/mandiant/capa-rules/releases) that match the version of capa you have installed (see installation instructions above for more details). capa explorer remembers your selection for future analysis which you can update using the `Settings` button.

 #### Tips for Program Analysis

 * Start analysis by clicking the `Analyze` button
 * Reset the plugin user interface and remove highlighting from your Disassembly view by clicking the `Reset` button
-* Change your capa rules directory and other default settings by clicking `Settings`
+* Change your local capa rules directory and other default settings by clicking the `Settings` button
 * Hover your cursor over a rule match to view the source content of the rule
 * Double-click the `Address` column to navigate your Disassembly view to the address of the associated feature
 * Double-click a result in the `Rule Information` column to expand its children